BIOCIDE-WG

 The Biocidal Products Regulation (BPR, Regulation (EU) 528/2012) concerns the placing on the market and use of biocidal products and repeals the Directive 98/8/EC.

-BPR It is gradually substituting the national registrations, as consquence of the revision of the Actives which moves from the Annex II (Actives under revision) to the Annex I (Actives approved).
+The BPR is gradually substituting the national registrations, as consequence of the revision of the active substances which moves from the Annex II (active substances under revision) to the Annex I (active substances approved).

 Why the BPR affects our work?

-A new Biocidal product becomes available on the market when has been registered.
+A new biocidal product becomes available on the market when it has been registered.

-The process to register a Biocidal Product is very complex and expensive, both in terms of money, time and energy, involves several aspects and requires many different expertizes.
-Even if the BPR is changing drammatically the pest and vector control, most of the operators are not awared of this and of the its consequences actual and future.
+The process to register a biocidal product is very complex and expensive, both in terms of money, time and energy and it involves several aspects and requires many different expertises.
+Even if the BPR is changing the pest and vector control, most of the operators are not aware of this and of the consequences for the future.

-Of the several product types PT18 and PT19 are the interesting ones for who is involved in control.
-To register products efficacy evaluation is request and the procedure for the efficacy evaluation are described on the “Guidance on the Biocidal Products Regulation - Volume II: efficacy – Parts B+C: Assessment and Evaluation”.
-Because of the several products, targets and ways use of biocidal products, the ECHA guidelines cannot include all the possible situations.
-Unfortunely several NA do not have the expertize to judge protocols and this cause often problems because they ask to do the test in a way which is described in the guidelines even if it is not respecting the way of use of the product.
-In other situations the ECHA guideline refers to other guidelines which have been written for different purpose or are obsolete, requiring to respecy procedure not realistic.
+Of the several product types, PT18 and PT19 are of interest for mosquito control operators.
+To register products, an efficacy evaluation is requested and the procedure for the efficacy evaluation is described in the “Guidance on the Biocidal Products Regulation - Volume II: efficacy – Parts B+C: Assessment and Evaluation”.
+Because of the several products, targets and ways of use of biocidal products, the ECHA guidelines cannot include all the possible situations.
+In other situations the ECHA guidelines refers to other guidelines which have been written for a different purpose or are obsolete, requiring to respect a non-realistic procedure.

 Who is the Biocide WG made up for?